Rich Reel

 Instead of writing on scraps of paper, I write it here.

-I invite you to discover all of my 'secrets'.
+I invite you to discover my 'secrets'.

 I hand-code all HTML using Notepad and/or Textpad for the PC